 For calibration kits:

-AC AF millivoltmeter – analogue type NOT digital
+AF millivoltmeter – analogue type NOT digital

 AF Signal generator digital or analogue